ASemihKarakas99/BLG521E_AI_PROJECT/README.md

 - Attentive Experience Replay Class will be added

+- Contribution to Attentive Experience Replay Class (BAER) will be added

 - Additional environments will be added:
   - CartPole
   - Lunar Lander
   - FlappyBird
   - Various Atari Games

-- Resuls, and plotting will be added.
+- Tests, Results, and plotting will be added.

+- Optional: Implementing DDQN style enhanced architectures will be implemented.

 ## References